sliao7/home/posts/_posts/2024-06-28-universal_studios.md

 sitemap: false
 author: Shasha Liao
 header_img: universal_studios_hollywood.jpg
+tag: Entertainment
 ---

 I visited Universal Studios twice.
 On the first day (2024/06/28), I focused on experiencing different rides.
 If you are visiting alone, you should go directly to the Single Rider line which is free and a lot faster than the general line.
 On the second day (2024/07/04), my priorities were taking beautiful photos, which I will share later, and watching the special July 4th firework in the park and the amazing music light show at Hogwarts Castle.

 ### Studio Tour